PubNubDevelopers/chat-component-app-live-event/README.md

 <!-- ![Login screen](src/img/LiveEditing.gif) -->

-#### Project status
-- LOTS OF CHANGES WILL UPDATE STATUS SOON
-- Development environment can be started with `yarn install && yarn start`
-- Template design Sketch file is symbolized to prepare for one to one maping with React components.
-- Login page is "pixel perfect" beside color and luminosity to be fixed.
-- Event page is now more advanced but I had to modify the Sketch file and split the EventInfo Sketch component into two while keeping the first one to comply with Styled Components requirements, but then found a way to make it transparent to events (click events, not only the event being displayed per say).
-- Event Page is now accessible upon app run.
-Login Screen can be bypassed (search for Router.tsx below for more information)

 #### Background
 React JS is now the most used framework used by Internet companies to develop the web apps they generate most revenue from.